AckerDWM/GettingAndCleaningDataFinalProject/CodeBook.md

 ### Columns
 * Subject - A numeric ID representing a participant
-* Activity - The type of activity being performed
+* Activity - The type of activity being performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * Domain - Whether the feature is a measurement of time or frequency (Time or Frequency)
 * Signal - Whether the signal is from body or gravity (Body or Gravity)
 * Instrument - Measurement instrument (Accelerometer or Gyroscope)